abilandz/NAT3054/Lecture_2/git.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

-In this example, Git has used "'master" as the name for the initial (default) branch.
+In this example, Git has used "master" as the name for the initial (default) branch.
 If necessary, the just-created branch can be renamed via this command:

 ```bash
 $ git branch -m main